 Although Coronavirus restrictions have been lifted across England, the safety of our customers, our volunteers and our staff remains our number one priority.

 We will continue to provide hand sanitiser in-store, our till screens will remain in place and we will encourage everyone to wear a face-covering to help stop the spread.

 Our shops in Wales will continue to follow the Government guidelines.

 Individual risk assessments will be carried out on each shop to ensure staff and volunteers are safe to return.
 Vulnerable team members will continue to be supported.

-All shop staff and volunteers will be provided with masks, visors and gloves and till screens will be in all shops.
+All shop staff and volunteers will be provided with face-coverings and protective till screens will be in all shops.

 All surfaces will be disinfected regularly and hand sanitizer available in-store.

 Contactless payment will be the preferred method.